DataJuggler/Excelerate/README.md

         }
     }

+    There is another override to load multiple sheets at once.
+I will build a sample project when I get some time to build a sample spreadsheet I can give away.

+    To load multiple sheets:

+    List<LoadWorksheetInfo> loadWorkSheetsInfo = new List<LoadWorksheetInfo>();

+    // Add each LoadWorksheetInfo
+    workbook= ExcellDataLoader.LoadWorkbook(path, loadWorkSheetsInfo)

+    I will build some helper methods to save writing as much code once I use this a little to know what is needed.

 I am just starting testing now.
 My first test loaded a 12 column spreadsheet with 3,376 rows in just a few seconds.

 More helper methods and features will be added.
 I will release a Nuget package once I finish my project I built this for.